It’s become more and more common for hypothyroid patients to experience symptoms despite having so-called “normal” labs.

 But, if you have persistent thyroid symptoms, you want to make sure that you avoid something which I commonly refer to as thyroid tunnel vision.

 Thyroid tunnel vision is an obsessive focus on your thyroid to the exclusion of all other conditions or problems.

 People who suffer from thyroid tunnel vision believe that all of their problems are 100% related to their thyroid and the only way to fix those problems is to address their thyroid.

 You want to make sure that you avoid this condition as it may lead to a situation where you never actually feel 100%.

-Because there are actually some very important medical conditions which can cause symptoms which are nearly identical to those found in hypothyroid patients.
+Because there are actually some very important medical conditions that can cause symptoms that are nearly identical to those found in hypothyroid patients.

 I’ve included a list below of these conditions:

 - Chronic fatigue syndrome (2)

 - Adrenal insufficiency (6)

 - Exposure to stressful life events (more on this below)